Avoiding Google Penalties

 Watch this brief interview to hear Bruce’s full answer.

-Building on the important topic of avoiding Google penalties, the next step in the SEO tutorial shows you how to monitor your backlinks and remove unwanted links that could sink your SEO ship if a link penalty occurs.
+Building on the important topic of avoiding Google penalties, the next step in the SEO guide shows you how to monitor your backlinks and remove unwanted links that could sink your SEO ship if a

 Related blog posts and articles: